microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplication.md

 ### -PublicClient

 Specifies whether this application is a public client (such as an installed application running on a mobile device).
-Default is false.
+Default is `false`.

 ```yaml
 Type: System.PublicClientApplication